 Nor was any attempt made by our tutors to consider whether ISIS’s beliefs and actions had any connection to those of Mohammed and his immediate successors as they claim.
 I pointed out that ISIS didn’t pluck robbery, ransoming, beheadings, crucifixion, sex slavery, forced conversion, stoning, immolation, throwing homosexuals off rooves, jizya and takfir out of the air and offered to give details but got no takers.

-In fact the only time they ventured anywhere near the theology they got it wrong.
+The only time the tutors ventured anywhere near the theology they got it wrong.
 In attempting to absolve Islam from some of ISIS’ more extreme brutalities they claimed that there is no justification in the Islamic tradition for beheadings and immolation.
 In fact, since Mohammed did both they are sacralised as part of the Sunnah, the example of Mohammed.
 If you doubt it check out chapters 18, 20 and 25 here.

 I suggest the only thing likely to make a difference would be the discovery of a new “world’s oldest Koran” with a previously unsuspected verse at the end of Sura 9 abrogating everything prior, something like:

-“And remember boys, when all Arabia is under your control cut out the jihad stuff and make it up with the Jews and Christians…they’re not so bad after all”.
+“And remember boys, when all Arabia is under your control cut out the jihad stuff and make it up with the Jews and Christians…they’re not such a bad lot after all”.

 Week 6 involved a couple of assignments and finished with this message to students: